sillsdev/ptx2pdf/docs/ptx2pdf/figures.md

 below the image, and the `\topm@rgin` and `\bottomm@rgin` that are added above and below the image before this 'centering' occurs.

-Cutout pictures really do not like occuring mid paragraph.
+Cutout pictures really do not like occurring mid paragraph.
 Ideally they occur at the start of a paragraph before the first text.
 But if they do occur mid paragraph then either start a new paragraph of the same type or else the marker before a `\v` occurred.